 Exemptions and Allowances

-Several exemptions and allowances can reduce the inheritance tax liability.
-These include:
+Several exemptions and allowances can reduce the IHT liability on your estate.
+The most important ones include:

 Who benefits from the current system?